Mean-field dynamics of an infinite-range interacting quantum system: chaos, dynamical phase transition, and localisation: Global mean-field interactions

 \subsection{Summary and discussion}

 We study the dynamical phase transition in the XY model with a mean-field self-consistent transverse field.
 For quenches with constant interaction angle $\eta$, we calculate the exact critical transverse interaction $g^*$, which determines the transition to a standard ferromagnetic dynamical phase with linear entropy growth and vanishing order parameter.
 In cases with quenched interaction angle, we find a chaotic dynamical phase associated with hypersensitivity of the dynamical order parameter to the quench parameters~\cite{lerose2018chaotic}.
-We numerically show a finite Lyapunov exponent in the chaotic dynamical phase.
-The Lyapunov exponent vanishes in the paramagnetic phase and the standard ferromagnetic phase.
+We numerically show a non-vanishing finite-time Lyapunov exponent in the chaotic dynamical phase.
+The finite-time Lyapunov exponent vanishes in the paramagnetic and standard ferromagnetic phases.

 Further, for some initial conditions, we observe an intermittent classical-quantum dichotomy.
 Namely, the order parameter follows short periods of regular motion followed by \textit{chaotic} transitions.
-The entanglement entropy grows linearly, and the Lyapunov exponent drops in the regular parts of the trajectory.
-During transitions between the regular parts, the Lyapunov exponent increases, and the entanglement entropy remains constant or even drops.
+The entanglement entropy grows linearly, and the finite-time Lyapunov exponent drops in the regular parts of the trajectory.
+During transitions between the regular parts, the finite-time Lyapunov exponent typically increases, and the entanglement entropy remains constant or even drops.
 We contrast this phenomenon with the semiclassical theory in long-range systems, where linear entropy growth is associated with the exponential divergence of the semiclassical trajectories~\cite{lerose2020bridging,lerose2020origin}.

+A similar chaotic dynamical phase has been described in the Dicke model~\cite{lewis2021characterizing}, where the chaotic dynamical phase has been linked to quantum and classical Lyapunov exponents~\cite{lewis2019unifying,alavirad2019scrambling,chavez2019quantum}.
+However, no intermittent behavior of entropy and order-parameter has been reported.

+First experimental observations of dynamical phase transitions have been demonstrated in a trapped ion quantum simulator consisting of a chain of up to $N = 53$ spins~\cite{zhang2017observation} that enables a realization of long-range Ising interactions.
+Further, \cite{muniz2020exploring} realized the Lipkin-Meshkov-Glick model in a cavity-QED simulator using ensembles of $N \approx 105 –106$ atoms and observed a dynamical phase transition in the order parameter.
+However, a chaotic dynamical phase requires integrability breaking terms (or the interplay between short- and long-range interactions) and has not been observed so far in these platforms.
+Nevertheless, detecting the signature of the chaotic dynamical phase seems feasible by realizing the Dicke model in trapped ions simulators~\cite{lewis2021characterizing}.